 The Black Sea Economic Cooperation (BSEC) came into existence as a unique and promising model of multilateral political and economic initiative with the signing of the Istanbul Summit Declaration and the Bosporus Statement.
 In 1999, BSEC acquired international legal identity and was transformed into a full-fledged regional economic organization - the Organization of the Black Sea Economic Cooperation.

 In 2014, the two organizations concluded a Memorandum of Understanding, making UNWTO a BSEC Sectoral Dialogue Partner.

 Expedia is one of the world’s leading full-service online travel brands helping travellers easily plan and book their whole trip with the widest selection of vacation packages, flights, hotels, vacation rentals, rental cars, cruises, activities, attractions, and services.

-In 2020, UNWTO and Expedia signed a Memorandum of Understanding that will see both parties share data on tourism trends and developments, both at the global and the local scale.
-This will help inform decision-making, producing data-based policies aimed a tourism’s sustainable recovery post COVID-19 and future development.
+In 2020, UNWTO and Expedia signed a Memorandum of Understanding that allows parties to share data on tourism trends and developments, both at the global and the local scale.
+This helps achieve informed decision-making, producing data-based policies aimed at tourism’s sustainable recovery post COVID-19 and future development.

 UNWTO and Expedia Group to Share Data and Insights to Guide Tourism Recovery